 - choose if you are moving a portable Windows program

-The drawback of NTFS file system is it got a lot of extra overhead that you only requires if you’re running Windows.
+The drawback of the NTFS file system is it got a lot of extra overhead that you only requires if you’re running Windows.

-Features: It’s so old, it has great for compatibility across many old and modern computers with a USB support.
+Features: It’s so old, it has great compatibility across many old and modern computers with USB support.
 The family of FAT file system is supported by almost all operating systems for personal computers.

 Compatibility: Works with all versions of Windows, Mac, Linux, game consoles, and practically anything with a USB port.

 Choosing FAT32 file system while formatting USB drive:

 However, FAT32 is the default file system chosen by Windows because of its compatibility with all operating systems.
 And other instances are: